-The quality of water in our system is constantly monitored by the GWD staff and by the MADEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
-In 2010, over 800 tests were conducted on approximately 450 samples collected at various points in our distribution system.
+The quality of water in our system is constantly monitored by the GWD staff and by MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
+In 2013, over 500 samples were collected and analyzed at various points in our water supply system.